delphi1029/datastructure_algorithms/README.md

 #### Detect cycle in undirected graph -

-We can use DFS to detect cycle in acyclic graph.For every visited vertex v, when we have found any adjacent vertex u, such that u is already visited, and u is not the parent of vertex v.
-Then cycle is detected
+We can use DFS to detect cycle in graph.For every visited vertex v, when we have found any adjacent vertex u, such that u is already visited, and u is not the parent of vertex v.
+Then cycle is detected.

+WE can also use BFS to detec cycle in a graph.

+#### Detect cycle in directed graph

+DFS can be used to detect cycle in the directed graph.

 #### Topological Sort -